gabridome/docs/c-lightning_with_postgresql_reliability.md

 ```

 Note in particular that the parameter `sync_state` has the value "sync".
-Also, it could happen that the standby server is behind in behind the present state and is catching up reading the old WAL records from the master.
+Also, it could happen that the standby server is behind the present state and is catching up reading the old WAL records from the primary.
 In this case the value of the `state` parameter is "`catchup`".

 It would be opportune to read also the detailed guide on [replication] for fine tuning.

-Now you can start the `lightningd` on master:
+Now you can start the `lightningd` on primary server:

 ```bash
 sudo systemctl start lightningd